stashed/docs/docs/concepts/crds/restoresession.md

 Stash uses two different models for restoring backed up data depending on the target type.
 It uses **init-container model** for Kubernetes workloads and  **job model** for rest of the targets.
 In the init-container model, Stash injects an init-container inside the targeted workload and the init-container is responsible for restoring the desired data on workload restart.
 In the job model, Stash launches a job to restore the desired data.

 Stash uses an identifier called **host** to identify the entity where the restore process will be run.
 This host identification process depends on the restore model and the target types.
 The restore strategy and host identification strategy for different types of target is explained below.

 **Kubernetes Workloads:**

 Stash uses init-container model to restore Kubernetes workloads.
 However, not every init-container will run restore process.
 How many init-containers will run restore process depends on the type of the workload.
 We can divide them into the following categories:

-- **Deployment, ReplicaSet and ReplicationController:** For these types of workload, all the replicas mounts the same volumes.
+- **Deployment, ReplicaSet and ReplicationController:** For these types of stateless workloads, all the replicas mount the same volumes.
 So, restoring into only one replica is enough.
 In this case, Stash uses leader election to elect the leader pod.
-Only the init-container inside the leader pod runs restore process.
+Only the init-container inside the leader pod runs the restore process.
 This leader pod is identified as **host-0**.
-The total number of hosts for these types of workload is 1.
+The total number of hosts for these types of workloads is 1.
 - **StatefulSet:** Every replica of a StatefulSet mounts different volumes.
 So, restoring into each replica is necessary.
-In this case, init-container inside each replica runs restore process.
+In this case, init-container inside each replica runs the restore process.
 Stash identifies **pod-0** as **host-0**, **pod-1** as **host-1**, **pod-2** as **host-2** and so on.
 Hence, the total number of hosts for a StatefulSet is the number of replicas.
 - **DaemonSet:** Daemon replicas on every node may contain different data.
 So, restoring into each daemon pod is necessary.
-In this case, init-container inside each daemon pod runs restore process.
+In this case, init-container inside each daemon pod runs the restore process.
 Stash considers the individual daemon pod as a separate host and the **node name** where the daemon pod is running act as their **host** identifier.
 The total number of hosts for a DaemonSet is the number of daemon pod running in the cluster.

 **Stand-alone PVC:**